You-Gao/Blog/_books/2025-01-01-democratizing-innovation.md

 # Democratizing Innovation

-> Users that innovate can develop exactly what they want, rather than relying on manufacturers to act as their (often very imperfect) agents.
+> "Users that innovate can develop exactly what they want, rather than relying on manufacturers to act as their (often very imperfect) agents."

 The quote is the central thesis of the book.
 Hippel here is writing against the dominant narrative of R&D, a narrative that supposes the core of innovation lies in the operation of manufacturing firms that produce and construct goods.
 Users in this story have no innovative power outside of voicing their needs or commanding their Capital on the market.
 Hippel essentially says to the R&D industry: "You've got it all wrong!".
 It is precisely the users of the goods that are the innovators.
 Users are the ones making the product better and generating new features, not the manufacturers.
 This point might seem obvious now, given the sort of shift and movement towards UX design.
 But no, product managers back then, and maybe still even now, point to their R&D department as the core product innovators.